AzimuthLI/blog/_posts/2019-07-19-Install-Python-without-sudo.md

     No package 'libffi' found
     ```

-    Then do the following to add system variables and re-run the command above:
+    Then do the following to add environment variables:

     ```
     $ echo "PATH=$HOME/.local/libffi/bin:$PATH" >> ~/.bashrc